What is the advantage of two-phase orthodontic treatment?

-Two-phase orthodontic treatment is a specialized process combining tooth straightening and physical, facial changes.
-The purpose of two-phase treatment is to maximize the opportunity to accomplish the ideal healthy, functional, aesthetic result that will remain stable throughout your life.
+Two-Phase orthodontic treatment is a specialized process combining tooth straightening and physical, facial changes.
+The purpose of two phase treatment is to optimize treatment to accomplish the ideal healthy, functional, aesthetic result that will remain stable throughout your life.